malhotra5/Manim-Tutorial/README.md

 Install by running the following commands on the terminal:

     sudo apt install SystemReq

+Some additional installations are mentioned below

+    sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev
+    sudo apt install texlive-latex-base texlive-full texlive-fonts-extra Phew!
+This will be the last isntallation for additional python modules.
+Run this in the terminal

+    python3 -m pip install -r requirements.txt

 ### Common-Problems
 * Problem #1: Cairo System requirement
 People are sometimes unable to install cairo through the terminal.
 But, it is possible to install it using the Python.